ufal/lindat-corpora-conversions/README.md

 See detailed description of the cluster here: https://wiki.ufal.ms.mff.cuni.cz/grid

-### SGE (Sun Cluster Engine) setup

-Set up the SGE environment as written here https://wiki.ufal.ms.mff.cuni.cz/zakladni-nastaveni-sge
+Setting up the SGE environment is documented here https://wiki.ufal.ms.mff.cuni.cz/zakladni-nastaveni-sge

-### Disk space
+#### Disk space

-For any conversion create separate directory in /net/cluster/TMP (automounted) or /net/cluster/SSD (automounted) as there is not enough space elsewhere for large corpora.
+For any conversion create separate directory in `/net/cluster/TMP` (automounted) or `/net/cluster/SSD` (automounted) as there is not enough space elsewhere for large corpora.
 Be sure to clean up any files when the conversion is finished.

-### Treex
+#### Treex

-Install perlbrew on your local computer (your $HOME will be available on the cluster as well) as described here: https://wiki.ufal.ms.mff.cuni.cz/perlbrew
+Install perlbrew on your local computer (your `$HOME` will be available on the cluster as well) as described here: https://wiki.ufal.ms.mff.cuni.cz/perlbrew .
-Install Treex from SVN as described here: http://ufal.mff.cuni.cz/treex/install.html, please note that most of the prerequisites is already provided by the perlbrew.
+Install Treex from SVN as described here: http://ufal.mff.cuni.cz/treex/install.html, please note that most of the prerequisites are already provided by the perlbrew.

 ## <a name="conv_proc"></a>Conversion process
 Corpora conversion and compilation are realized by the system of Makefiles as follows.